For most of us, we have forgotten what we did 4 years ago.

 When you look at the listing, you will understand why.

-Unless you are lucky to gain sufficient attention, your donation drive is likely to fail.
+Unless you are lucky enough to gain sufficient attention, your donation drive is likely to fail.

 Although some people are altruistic, the amount needed is astronomical.